sandhyaparna/Data-Science/ML Algorithms/Supevised/Boosting Algorithms.md

 ### XGBoost - Xtreme Gradient Boostimg
 Training Loss + Regularization
 * XGBoost uses pre-sorted algorithm & Histogram-based algorithm for computing the best split.
+Both LightGBM and xgboost utilise histogram based split finding
 * Regularization - Helps to reduce overfitting.
 XGBoost is also known as ‘regularized boosting‘ technique
 * Parallel Processing - XGBoost implements parallel processing and is blazingly faster as compared to GBM.
 Xgboost doesn't run multiple trees in parallel as GBM is sequential/Additive process and each tree can be built only after the previous one i.e you need predictions after each tree to update gradients.
 Rather it does the parallelization WITHIN a single tree (during its construction) by using openMP to create branches independently http://zhanpengfang.github.io/418home.html